Octopus Energy vs British Gas

 EV billing model check

 Before comparing British Gas with Octopus, check which part of the bill the EV product actually changes.
 British Gas EV Power is easiest to understand as a fixed overnight whole-home window, with scheduling handled by the charger or car app.
-Hive Power+ then sits on top as a compatible-charger discount, and Charge Power is a narrower home-battery route.
+Hive Power+ then sits on top as a compatible-charger bill-credit feature for eligible managed EV charging, and Charge Power is the narrower home-battery route for households that want to charge a battery, and possibly an EV, in the same overnight period.

 Customer service and day-to-day experience